 The woman, since identified as Katalin Metro, reportedly tripped somewhere along the trail, became disoriented and needed help back down.
 Metro, who is in her 70s, was wrapped up and strapped in a so-called "stokes basket," and gently lifted off the ground.
 That was when she started to spin, slowly at first, then faster and faster.

 "There are times when we bring the helicopter up from the ground, it will start to spin, so we have a line attached to the basket to help prevent that," said Paul Apolinar, a chief pilot with the Phoenix Police Department, during a news conference following the rescue.
 "As the basket comes up and nears the helicopter, the basket will start to interact with the rotor wash of the helicopter.
 That is when it tends to spin.
 It wants to windmill."

 Video of the helicopter rescue has been viewed millions of times online since it happened.

 The lawyers for George and Katalin Metro filed a claim back in November for $2 million, now, the official complaint against the city is accusing the rescue crew of negligence.

-In late November, FOX 10 spoke with George Metro, who said Katharine is "getting better everyday."
-Now, a complaint filed by the couple’s lawyers explains katalin’s request after her fall on the trail.
+In late November, FOX 10 spoke with George Metro, who said Katalin is "getting better every day."
+Now, a complaint filed by the couple’s lawyers explains Katalin's request after her fall on the trail.